 The flame pattern is quite narrow and the stove more suited to boiling water rather than attempting to cook or simmer.
 If using a wider pan then a lightweight stove with a wider burner head and wider flame pattern such as the Fire Maple FMS-116T may suit better.
 Food can burn easily with this stove, especially if using thin titanium pots.
 The easy to use and sensitive control valve will permit the stove to be turned right down and, with care, a simmer maintained but food needs to be kept an eye on to prevent burning.
 In use I have found the flame blows out too easily when attempting to simmer and seldom plan for it with this stove.
 In ideal conditions you may achieve it, but how often do we get ideal conditions?

-There are small alternatives to the 25g BRS 3000-T, such as the Fire Maple Wasp FMS-300T from Zhejiang Deermaple Outdoor Products.
-The almost equally as diminutive 43g Fire Maple Wasp, more commonly known as the Hornet (which is actually BRS’s name for their stove), also has its fans.
+There are small alternatives to the 25g BRS 3000-T, such as the Fire Maple Hornet FMS-300T from Zhejiang Deermaple Outdoor Products.
+The almost equally as diminutive 43g Fire Maple Hornet, also known as the Wasp, also has its fans.
 Alternatively one of the ODM/OEM copies of the Fire Maple stove such as the Alpkit Kraku, Robens Fire Midge or Olicamp Ion.
 You pays your money and makes your choice, they are all the same stove, which is no bad thing.
 Alternatively, as mentioned, the Fire Maple FMS-116T is a lightweight stove option with a wider flame pattern.